Healthy Homes Assessment Parkvale

 Parkvale Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory to all Parkvale and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory to all Parkvale and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records to demonstrate the conformance to all Healthy Homes Standard that apply or will be applied during the tenancy of an apartment rental.
+• Property managers and landlords are required to keep records that prove the compliance with any Healthy Homes Standard that apply or will be applicable during the tenure of their rental properties.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes